LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 PCEC Program Requirements

-The Padnos College of Engineering and Computing offers undergraduate programs in Engineering, Computer Science, Information Systems, and Occupational Safety and Health Management.
+The Padnos College of Engineering and Computing offers undergraduate programs in multiple branches of Engineering, Computer Science, Cybersecurity, Information Systems, Information Technology and Occupational Safety and Health Management.
 If accepted to GVSU, transfer students will declare their intended major.
 Each of our majors has secondary admission requirements that must be met before students are admitted to their program.
 Students work closely with PCEC advisors to ensure they are on track to meet secondary admission program requirements.
 Students who meet these requirements will be admitted.
 Follow the links below for more information on secondary admissions.

 Steps to Transfer